Table of Contents

 1. Online Presence:

-Websites are a key to accessing customers who are likely to buy products or services from a business.
-A strong and well-designed website increases brand visibility and credibility.
+Websites are essential for reaching customers who are likely to purchase products or services from a business.
+A strong, well-designed website enhances brand visibility and credibility.

 2. User Experience: